jhu-statprogramming-fall-2023/biostat777-project3-part1-yuhanxiao20/README.md

 <!-- badges: end -->

-Original author: Nassos Stylianou, Clara Guibourg, Will Dahlgreen, Robert Cuffe, Tom.
-Calver, Ransome Mpini.
+Original author: Nassos Stylianou, Clara Guibourg, Will Dahlgreen, Robert Cuffe, Tom Calver, Ransome Mpini.

 This repo contains the functions of the `bbplot` package, which once installed locally, provides helpful functions for creating and exporting